ricksolucoes/RICKLoading/README.md

 # RICKLoading

-**Pre-release Version 2.0.0, ReadMe, with the information already in the repository**

 <p align="center">
  <b>RICKLoading</b> is a Delphi library developed to present a loading screen.
 Using delphi's Fluent Interface.
 </p>